 Recent developments, including the sequencing of the human genome and the advancement of brain imaging technologies, allowed psychologists to explain depression from a biological perspective.
 This school of thought argues that biological factors such as genetics and hormone/neurotransmitter levels cause depression.

 Genetic researchers argue that there is an increased chance of developing depression based on one’s genetic makeup.
 This genetic predisposition results from specific genetic variations that are inherited from parents.
 Many twin, family, and adoption studies support this view.

-Low serotonin levels in the brain causes depression
+Low serotonin levels in the brain cause depression

 Serotonin is an inhibitory neurotransmitter involved in regulating mood, sleep, and cognition.
 The serotonin hypothesis states that depression results from a chemical imbalance in serotonin levels.
 The success of serotonin-increasing drugs in treating depressive symptoms supports this hypothesis.

-The cortisol hypothesis states that depression is the result of the cessation of neuron birth in the hippocampus and other neural networks related to serotonin, dopamine, and norepinephrine.
+The cortisol hypothesis states that depression results from the cessation of neuron birth in the hippocampus and other neural networks related to serotonin, dopamine, and norepinephrine.
 Cortisol appears to be the reason for this lack of neurogenesis.

 A cluster of negative thoughts and beliefs cause depression

 Beck argues that people with depression have a triad of negative thoughts about themselves, the world, and the future.
 These negative thoughts give life events distorted meanings, which cause emotional disturbances.
 Negative schemas and cognitive errors also lead to depression.